 About ICP

-What is Internal Cohesion?
+What is The Internal Cohesion?

-Internal cohesion is the goal of this approach and represents healthier communication between the person and the four systems of human functioning.
+The Internal cohesion is the goal of this approach and represents healthier communication between the person and the four systems of human functioning.
 Internal cohesion is described as the condition in which the person is able to:

 1.